apptainer/singularity-userdocs/networking.rst

    containers would allow users to affect networking on the host, or in a cluster.

-   Singularity 3.8 allows the administrator to permit a list of unprivileged users and/or groups to use specified network configurations.
-This is accomplished through settings in ``singularity.conf``.
+   apptainer 1.0 allows the administrator to permit a list of unprivileged users and/or groups to use specified network configurations.
+This is accomplished through settings in ``apptainer.conf``.
 See the administrator guide for details.

 ``--dns``